NDCLab/fiu-toolbox/README.md

-# [project name]
+# FIU Toolbox

 ## Project Goal
-Replace this text with a pithy description of the goal of the project.
+The goal of this project is to set up standardized EF tasks including Flanker, DCCS and N-back, and create scripts for analyzing ang organizing the data collected from the tasks.

 ## Background & Design